 If IT stores the user profiles on the endpoints, users must have devices with enough storage capacity to house the data, which is often not the case with low-cost thin clients.
 If IT pros store the user profiles on network storage, they are negating some of the storage savings that nonpersistent VDI provides.

-While persistent desktops belong to specific users, allowing IT to assign licenses to users, with nonpersistent desktops, multiple users can access the same desktops.
+Microsoft licenses its Office and Office 365 products on a per-user basis, which can cause problems for nonpersistent VDI.
+Persistent desktops belong to specific users, so they allow IT to assign licenses to users.
+With nonpersistent desktops, however, multiple users can access the same desktops.
 Software licenses typically stick with the same user and desktop, so when users access a different desktop with each logon, the traditional model of licensing doesn't work.